H3nryK/Java-text-editor-GUI/README.md

 # Java-text-editor-GUI
-A basic text editor with a graphical user interface (GUI) implemented in Java.
+A basic text editor with a graphical user interface (GUI) implemented in Java swing, a java library.

 ## Features